The April episode of the “Taste of Home” has been published!

 “They turn out quite well, but for me the dough made with Italian tipo 00 flour tastes a bit sweeter.
 I didn’t have caraway seeds, and pancetta or guanciale are different from our smoked meats.
 But at least the yeast worked perfectly — the dough rose beautifully, which made me happy.
 Complete nostalgia, feels like grandma’s food.”

-Festive table NOVEMBER 2025 The house smells of smoked meats and rasols for days afterwards!
+Festive table NOVEMBER 2025 The House Smells of Smoked Meats and Rasols for Days Afterwards!
 (Laila Rudzone) Germany On the holiday table at home, there’s always rosolīts (potato salad).
 Every year we agree that this time we’ll make a bit less of it, but somehow it always ends up being a big bowl — and it’s always eaten to the last bite.
 Sometimes we roast chicken or carp with garlic and dill.
 And the queen of the table is a homemade cake with lingonberry jam and custard cream.
 You can make lingonberry-apple jam here in Germany too.
 I couldn’t find fresh lingonberries anywhere, but you can buy them frozen at the Mix Markt store.
 Then you put the lingonberries in a pot together with peeled apples, a bit of sugar, and a clove or two for flavor.
 The jam is ready!
 You can also buy dill at this store — which turns out to be surprisingly hard to find fresh, crisp, and fragrant in other shops, for salads or boiled potatoes.
 After the home celebrations, the house still smells of smoke and rosolīts for two more days.
 Story sent in by Laila Rudzone.
-NOVEMBER news The house smells of smoked meats and rasols for days afterwards!
-(Laila Rudzone) When fermenting cabbage, you have to kiss over the barrel (Laila Rudzone) Grandma’s secret ingredient used in pickled vegetables (Ana Beatrise Apse-Paese) What I truly miss here when I think of Latvia A once-a-year feast of Latvian specialities (Maija Liiv) Inta talks about celebrations in her home / Philadelphia, USA Amber Table (Dace Gulbe and Inta Grunde) Hostesses in Latvian communities abroad: in different times and countries.
-Photographs from the collection of the museum Latvians Abroad.
-Festive tables of Latvian communities abroad: in different times and countries.
-Photographs from the collection of the museum Latvians Abroad.
-Ladies’ Committee canapé party!
-(Inta Šķiņķis) Ladies’ Committees helped maintain the Latvian community (Aija Abens) Mom runs around the stores looking for the “right” kind of cabbage The salmon looks like it’s swimming!
-(Ingrida Hawke) Searching for Latvian mushrooms How can you shred cabbage without having a beer?
-(Pēteris Freimanis) Little Māra went into the forest… Ēriks and Aina on mushroom picking Fermenting for three generations in Canada (Aija Zichmane) Liene pickles cucumbers Madara Riley – Mushroom Maddie Certified mushroomer from Michigan (Larisa Mednis) Are you going to send me to mushroom school?
-(Austra Muižniece) Liene makes kotletes (rissoles) Sauerkraut-making workshop in Melbourne No posts found
+NOVEMBER Stories The House Smells of Smoked Meats and Rasols for Days Afterwards!
+(Laila Rudzone) A Once-a-Year Feast of Latvian Specialities (Maija Liiv) Inta Talks About Celebrations in Her Home A Thin Slice of Lemon and a Sprig of Dill (Ingrīda Hawke) Amber Table (Dace Gulbe and Inta Grunde) Hostesses in Latvian Communities Abroad: in Different Times and Countries.
+Photographs From the Collection of the Museum Latvians Abroad.
+Festive Tables of Latvian Communities Abroad: in Different Times and Countries.
+Photographs From the Collection of the Museum Latvians Abroad.
+Ladies’ Committee Canapé Party!
+(Inta Šķiņķis) Ladies’ Committees Helped Maintain the Latvian Community (Aija Abens) The Salmon Looks Like it’s Swimming!
+(Ingrīda Hawke) No posts found

-Ivars on smoked meats
+Ivars on Smoked Meats

 I’ve never really missed Kārumi [sweet cottage cheese snacks]. … One thing you can’t get in America, which you can buy in every store in Latvia, is barley groats.
 If you cook bukstiņputra or something here, the taste turns out completely different.